Written by Missy Miller | Edited By Walter Pacheco | Last Update: November 6, 2024

 • Therapy services

-Medicaid for Veterans with Mesothelioma
+Medicaid for Veterans With Mesothelioma

+Medicaid covers nearly 1 in 10 veterans ages 19 to 64, according to data from the Henry J. Kaiser Family Foundation.
 A disproportionate number of veterans are diagnosed with asbestos-related diseases each year compared to the general public.
 Asbestos was used heavily by the U.S. military from 1935 to 1975.
 The result is veterans are at an increased risk of developing mesothelioma.

 Many veterans are on a fixed income and cannot afford the expensive treatment options of mesothelioma without programs like Medicaid.
 In a 2015 study from the Kaiser Family Foundation, almost 2 in 5 veterans with Medicaid had no other source of health care coverage.
+Three in 5 veterans used Medicaid to supplement other coverage, including VA benefits, Medicare and private insurance.

 Medicaid can help veterans with mesothelioma access care that may not be covered under VA benefits.
 It can also help veterans who don’t live near a VA clinic or hospital.